newtdb/db/doc/getting-started.rst

 ===========

 Having all objects in the root doesn't provide much organization.
 It's better to create container objects.
-For exampe, we can create a task list::
+For example, we can create a task list::

   class TaskList(newt.db.Persistent)::